Vojtěch Náprstek: 1848 and America

 He secretly fled to Milwaukee in Wisconsin, where he lived for about a decade before returning home, completing his law studies.
 He is considered to be the spiritual father of Czech journalism in America.
 He published the freethinking newspaper the Milwaukee Flügblatter, the first periodical published by a Czech in the United States.
 Although the Flügblatter was in the German language, it was read largely by Czechs.
-Naprstek encouraged Czech Americans to organize and publish their own Czech newspapers.
+Náprstek encouraged Czech Americans to organise and publish their own Czech newspapers.
 He became an American citizen.

 Return to Bohemia

 He returned to Bohemia around 1857, and resumed political activities.
 After his return, he labored to familiarize his fellow Czechs with American concepts, institutions, and techniques, as well as with the Native American peoples with whom he had worked.
-He helped fellow Czech patriot Charles Jonas learn English, and arranged for his flight to London, and later immigration to Racine, Wisconsin.
+He helped fellow Czech patriot Charles Jonas learn English, arranged for his flight to London, and later arranged for his immigration to Racine, Wisconsin.
 His collections became the core of the present Náprstek Museum of Asian, African, and American cultures in Prague.
 He became an alderman of the town of Prague (1873–1894) and a town councillor (1881–1892).
 Náprstek was an advocate of progressive ideas, including general living conditions in Prague, as well as the provision of education and health care facilities and the introduction of modern technologies in public life (gas lighting and cooking, the telephone, etc.).
 He also co-founded, in 1888, the Czech Hiking Club (Klub českých turistů).
 He was initiated into freemasonry during his life in the United States.
-After his return to the Austrian Empire he founded small masonic illegal groups for propagation of masonic ideals.
+After his return to the Austrian Empire he founded small illegal masonic groups for propagation of masonic ideals.